-Now the main classes of equipment are as follows:
+Now the Switchgear Main Classes of Equipment are as follows:

-Fuse and Switch: A switch is a kind of mechanical device which is able to make, carry and interrupt current occurring under normal conditions in a circuit system and to close a circuit safely even if a fault is present in system.
-Switch must therefore be able to close satisfactorily carrying a peak current corresponding to the short-circuit fault level and it must be able to carry this fault current for a specified period of time and usually it should take one or three seconds.
+Fuse and Switch: A switch is a kind of mechanical device which is able to make, carry and interrupt current occurring under normal conditions in a circuit system and to close a circuit safely even if a fault is present in the system.
+A switch must, therefore, be able to close satisfactorily carrying a peak current corresponding to the short-circuit fault level and it must be able to carry this fault current for a specified period of time and usually, it should take one or three seconds.

-This figure shows schematically the various combinations of fuse, switch and disconnector that are available.
+This figure shows schematically the various combinations of the fuse, switch, and disconnector that are available.

 Earthing Switch: An earthing switch is a mechanical type device for the earthing and short-circuiting of circuits.
 Earthing switch is able to withstand currents for a specified time under the abnormal conditions but it is not required to carry normal service current.
 An earthing switch may also have short circuit making capacity.

-Now if you find this post useful then please share with your friends and don’t forget to subscribe our newsletter for regular electrical update.
+Now if you find this post useful then please share with your friends and don’t forget to subscribe to our newsletter for the regular electrical update.
 Thanks